The RFDS in NSW/ACT

 Aquaponics Program

-GROW’s Aquaponics program helps empower communities from the roots up by:
+Through caring for living systems, students develop skills and mindsets that support their wellbeing.
+The program helps empower communities from the roots up by:

-- Promoting healthy dietary and lifestyle choices
+• Promoting healthy dietary choices and sustainable food production

 It’s not what you grow.
 It’s how you grow it.